A Categorical Framework for Learning Generalised Tree Automata: Preliminaries

-\begin{example} Recall the DA setting from Example~\ref{ex:da}.
-The reachability map $i^\sharp \colon 1 \times A^* \to Q$ for a DA $\aut = (Q, \delta, i, o)$ assigns to each word the state reached after reading that word from the initial state.
+\begin{example} Recall the setting from \autoref{ex:da}.
+The reachability map $\rch_\aut \colon 1 \times A^* \to Q$ for a DA $\aut = (Q, \delta, i, o)$ assigns to each word the state reached after reading that word from the initial state.
 The language $\lang_\aut \colon 1 \times A^* \to 2$ accepted by $\aut$ is precisely the language accepted by $\aut$ in the traditional sense.
 Reachability of $\aut$ means that for every state $q \in Q$ there exists a word that leads to $q$ from the initial state.
 If this is the case, the unique homomorphism into a language-equivalent minimal automaton identifies states that accept the same language.
-Here, minimality is equivalent to having a minimal number of states. \end{example}
+Here, minimality is equivalent to having a minimal number of states. \end{example} A general study of existence of minimal automata in this setting is given in~\cite{AT89}; see also~\cite{HeerdtKRS019}.